If all you do is surf and read email, then you'll probably be fine with Ubuntu.

 Some are within ads, so even legitimate sites can unknowingly host these viruses.

 Do NOT use Internet Explorer (the preferred target of hackers, as it's used by the most people).

 Instead, use FireFox with NoScript, or

-Click the NoScript "OPTIONS" button or the ScriptNo icon to enable scripts as needed.
+as expected.
+Click the add-on's icon to enable scripts as needed.